I need to borrow some money

 Do you REALLY need to borrow money?

-We’re not asking to be boring grown-ups, but it’s vital to weigh up how important this money is, compared to the stress of going into the red.
+We’re not asking to be boring grown-ups, but it’s vital to weigh up how important this money is if you’re looking to borrow money, compared to the stress of going into the red.

 Good reasons to borrow money: